bhauman/bhauman.github.com/drafts/frontier.md

-I'd like to do an exploration here and hopefully derive a library that embodies __The Clojure Way__ yet is still small enough to "drown in the bathtub" (its fun to quote wack jobs).
+I'd like to do an exploration here and hopefully derive a library that embodies __The Clojure Way__ yet is still small enough to "drown in the bathtub".

 ## Out of the Tar Pit

-I have heard tell that the paper Out of the Tar Pit by Ben Mosely was infuential in the design of Clojure.
-This is an absolutely excellent paper.
-Read it several times, please.
+I have heard that the paper [Out of the Tar Pit](http://shaffner.us/cs/papers/tarpit.pdf) by Ben Moseley was infuential in the design of Clojure.

-In the paper Ben steadfastly calls out all sources of complexity that are not essential to solving a problem and patently states that as we move away from the essential complexity of a problem we are shooting ourselves in the foot, or face or something like that.
+In the paper Ben Moseley steadfastly calls out all sources of complexity that are not essential to solving a problem and patently states that as we move away from the essential complexity of a problem we are shooting ourselves in the foot, or face or something like that.

 After reading the paper several times recently, a basic epiphany hit me.
 As with most epiphanies I worry about drinking my own koolaid only